AvipsaMukhopadhyay/Sign-language-detection-Multilingual-/README.md

 multillingual sign language detection
-DARASET : KAGGLE
+DATASET SOURCE: KAGGLE
-just reading images, predicting and testing with another image for now
+used ISL images and WASL videos for the prediction